Southclaws/ScavengeSurvive/porting/runbook.md

 runner stops its whole process group and waits for it, and kills it after fifteen seconds.
 If you see an orphan, stop it with `pkill omp-server` and treat it as a bug.

+**New warnings after changing a callback or a dependency.** The open.mp includes tag parameters that take a limited set of values, so a bare integer warns.
+Use the named constant the include declares rather than silencing it.
+The reference is `documentation/readme-intermediate.md` in the omp-stdlib dependency.

 **A build error inside a macro that makes no sense.** Add `-l` to the build args in `pawn.json` and run `sampctl build`.
 The compiler writes a fully preprocessed